Skip to content

 A simple task queue system where:

-3. You monitor the queue status
+3. You monitor the workflow status and results.

 Prerequisites

-• pgqrs installed
+• pgqrs v0.14+ installed

 • PostgreSQL running